Molluscum contagiosum is an infection of the skin.

 - Small, dome-shaped bumps with dimpling in center

-- Appear translucent, pearly or flesh-colored at first then may turn gray and drain
+- Translucent, pearly, or flesh-colored bumps that may turn gray and drain

 |Copyright © Nucleus Medical Media, Inc.|

 Diagnosis is usually made based on the lesion appearance.
 Sometimes, a biopsy will be taken to rule out other conditions.
 A biopsy is the removal of a small sample of the area.

 Molluscum contagiosum usually goes away on its own within 6 months to 2 years without any treatment.
 For people with HIV infection, the lesions usually persist and spread indefinitely.
 Your doctor may recommend the removal of some lesions to prevent the spread of the infection or to avoid infecting others.

 Lesion may be removed by one of the following:

 - Laser surgery—steady or pulsed high intensity light